 MRN performance and applications are evolving rapidly.
 Where 0.5T systems were available 20 years ago, we are now seeing the arrival of clinical 7T and higher.
 The introduction of these high-field MRI devices can further improve spatial resolution and soft tissue contrast.
 However, there is also a risk of increasing susceptibility artefacts as they increase with increasing field strength and thus, they should not be considered the holy grail in MRN imaging.
-Rather a combination of high-field systems, specialized coils, improved postprocessing and contrast agents will likely evolve this field in the next phase. ^{26,49,50} First, there is a need to further define anatomical benchmarks for the cranial nerves.
+Rather a combination of high-field systems, specialized coils, improved post-processing and contrast agents will likely evolve this field in the next phase. ^{27,46,47} First, there is a need to further define anatomical benchmarks for the cranial nerves.
 Several authors have described reference values for the trigeminal nerve or provided classifications to define degree of nerve injury.
-14,47 Next, there is a whole field of research left to obtain functional information by means of DTI and diffusion tensor tractography (DTT).
+14,48 Next, there is a whole field of research left to obtain functional information by means of DTI and diffusion tensor tractography (DTT).
 These techniques are based on differences in diffusion of protons along nerve tracts and allow quantification of diffusion restriction by means of the apparent diffusion coefficient (ADC) and fractional anisotropy (FA) values.
 In combination with morphological changes a more detailed description of neural dysfunction and neuroregeneration becomes reality.
-51 Additionally, they allow for a multiparametric and standardized approach towards nerve injuries and pathology, which is currently lacking.
+49 Additionally, they allow for a multiparametric and standardized approach towards nerve injuries and pathology, which is currently lacking.
 Several studies described the successful application of DTI and DTT in extraforaminal cranial nerve imaging.
-12,52-55 But, most reports only describe DTT of the proximal nerve branches with varying reference values.
-53,56 DTT of the small distal cranial nerve branches remains challenging and, for the time being, is mostly of scientific value.
-13,57 In addition to strong diagnostic value, MRN also offers applications for planning of surgical procedures.
-Current indications are summarized in Table 3.
-The surgeon could check in advance where the nerve is located in relation to the neoplasia or when the anatomy deviates from the normal.53 Panoramic reconstructions can aid in dental surgery planning (Figure 11).58 Fusion with computed tomography images could help with the placement of a temporomandibular joint prosthesis near these peripheral nerve branches (Figure 12) and it is only a matter of time before artificial intelligence aids find their way to the clinic.
-59,60 The current paper is based on only a handful studies published by a limited number of centers.
-Large studies on MRN applications in the head and neck area are lacking.
-Most studies are still in a feasibility phase.
-There is a need for more high-quality research to further validate these techniques for the various applications in the coming years.
+12,50-53 But, most reports only describe DTT of the proximal nerve branches with varying reference values.51,54 DTT of the small distal cranial nerve branches remains challenging and, for the time being, is mostly of scientific value.
+13,55 In addition to strong diagnostic value, MRN also offers applications for planning of surgical procedures.
+The surgeon could check in advance where the nerve is located in relation to the neoplasia or when the anatomy deviates from the normal.51 Panoramic reconstructions can aid in dental surgery planning (Figure 11).56 Fusion with computed tomography images could help with the placement of a temporomandibular joint prosthesis near these peripheral nerve branches (Figure 12) and it is only a matter of time before artificial intelligence aids find their way to the clinic.
+57,58

 In conclusion, the field of MRN is still in its infancy but a wide range of applications are already under development.
 It is therefore important that radiologists and anyone involved in cranial nerve pathology become familiar with these techniques and their possibilities.